HOI-Brain: a novel multi-channel transformers framework for brain disorder diagnosis by accurately extracting signed higher-order interactions from fMRI: Introduction

 Transformer-based brain network models have achieved considerable success in the diagnosis of brain disorders, due to their capacity to capture global patterns.
-Representative examples include Graph Transformer \citep{19}, Brain Network Transformer \citep{20}, TSEN \citep{21}, and Long-range Brain Transformer \citep{22}.
+Representative examples include Graph Transformer \citep{19}, Brain Network Transformer \citep{20}, Transformer and Snowball Encoding Networks (TSEN) \citep{21}, and Long-range Brain Transformer \citep{22}.
 It is evident that these models naturally construct fully connected graphs and, through a powerful global attention mechanism, adaptively learn pairwise interaction relationships for brain disorder diagnosis.
+In practice, each ROI is treated as a token, and self-attention learns data-driven weights over all ROI pairs, enabling the model to capture long-range dependencies without relying on local neighbourhood aggregation.
+By stacking attention layers and pooling the resulting ROI embeddings, Transformer-based models produce a discriminative brain-level representation for classification.
 However, the prevailing approach involves the utilisation of either the raw time series features of brain regions or the functional connectivity matrix as node-level input, thereby overlooking significant higher-order topological information among ROIs.

 A number of studies have concentrated on the representation of HOIs in brain networks using more sophisticated models, with a particular focus on hypergraphs.
 This approach has been shown to enhance diagnostic performance for brain diseases, as evidenced by citations in the literature \citep{23,24,25,26,8}.
+Concretely, hypergraph methods define hyperedges that connect one node to a set of nodes (i.e., a group), and then perform incidence-based message passing or hypergraph convolution to aggregate information among nodes within the same hyperedge, thereby extending pairwise edges to group relations.
 Despite the encouraging outcomes demonstrated by HGNN-based models in characterising HOIs through hyperedges generated via \textit{k}-nearest neighbour or \textit{k}-hop neighbourhoods, this node-centric construction scheme appears to be incompatible with the concept of group dependence.
 This is due to its inability to capture authentic simultaneous interactions among groups of ROIs.
 Furthermore, it has been demonstrated that higher-order features extracted by HGNN-based models can obscure their relationship to specific topological or neurobiological phenomena \citep{27,28}.